SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 |                                   |   *data_for_restart* to *restart*)  |
 +-----------------------------------+-------------------------------------+

+First two files are prepared in the directory ``SALMON/samples/exercise_06_bulkSi_rt/``.
+The file ``Si_rt_pulse.inp`` contains input keywords and their values.
+The pseudoopotential file should be the same as that used in the ground state calculation.
+In the directory ``restart``, those files created in the ground state calculation and stored in the directory ``data_for_restart`` are included.
+Therefore, coopy the directory as ``cp -R data_for_restart restart`` if you calculate at the same directory as you did the ground state calculation.

-In the input file *Si_rt_pulse.inp*, input keywords are specified.
+In the input file ``Si_rt_pulse.inp``, input keywords are specified.
-Most of them are mandatory to execute the calculation.
+Most of them are mandatory to execute the electron dynamics calculation.
 This will help you to prepare the input file for other systems that you want to calculate.
-A complete list of the input keywords can be found in :any:`List of input keywords <List of input keywords>`.
+A complete list of the input keywords that can be used in the input file can be found in :any:`List of input keywords <List of input keywords>`.

 ::

    !########################################################################################!
    !
 Excercise 06: Electron dynamics in crystalline silicon under a pulsed electric field   !
    !----------------------------------------------------------------------------------------!
-   ! * The detail of this excercise is expained in our manual(see chapter: 'Exercises').    !
+   ! * The detail of this excercise is explained in our manual(see chapter: 'Exercises').   !
    !
 The manual can be obtained from: https://salmon-tddft.jp/documents.html              !
    ! * Input format consists of group of keywords like:                                     !
    !     &group                                                                             !